 She is the first Navdurga worshipped during the first day of Navratri and is the rebirth of Goddess Sati.
 Shaila Putri is the Daughter of Mountain King Himavat and is the manifestation and form of the Hindu Goddess Mahadevi, representing herself in the pure form of Goddess Parvati.

 It is believed that the Devi gives Shakti to attain higher spiritual growth.
 She is worshiped as Purna Prakriti Durga.
 The temple of Shaila Putri is located in Varanasi, Uttar Pradesh, India.

-2. Brahmacharini (Mother of Devotion and Penance)
+2. Brahmacharini Mata (Mother of Devotion and Penance)

-She is the second aspect of Navdurga’s form of Mahadevi.
-The Goddess is worshiped on the second day of Navratri ( the nine divine nights of Navdurga).
+She is the second aspect of Nav Durga’s form of Mahadevi.
+The Goddess is worshipped on the second day of Navratri ( the nine divine nights of Navdurga).
 Brahmacharini is a devoted female student living in an ashram with her Guru and other students.

 Maa Brahmacharini is the symbol of love and immense strength.
 She only desired to marry Lord Shiva.
 Her temple is located at the Panchganga Ghat, Ghasi Tola, Varanasi, Uttar Pradesh.

 ‘ॐ ऐं ह्रीं क्लीं ब्रह्मचारिण्यै नम:।’

 According to the Shiva Maha Purana, Chandraghanta is the ‘shakti’ of Lord Shiva in the form of Chandrashekhara.
 Each aspect of Shiva is accompanied by the Shakti, therefore Ardhanarishvara.
 It is believed that she is the goddess of spiritual and internal strength.
 It is said that people who face obstacles in life should worship this Goddess.

 4. Kushmanda Mata (Goddess of Cosmic Egg)